b-meron/intent-ui-lib/README.md

 ## How It Works

-When you provide a Zod schema, Intent UI automatically:
+When you provide a Zod schema, react-ai-query automatically:

 1. **Converts** your schema to a human-readable JSON example
 2. **Injects** it into the LLM prompt — the AI knows exactly what format to return